kali-linex/linex/Documentation/RCU/whatisRCU.rst

 For those preferring video:

 | 1.
-Unraveling RCU Mysteries: Fundamentals          https://www.linuxfoundation.org/webinars/unraveling-rcu-usage-mysteries
+Unraveling RCU Mysteries: Fundamentals          https://www.linexfoundation.org/webinars/unraveling-rcu-usage-mysteries
 | 2.
-Unraveling RCU Mysteries: Additional Use Cases  https://www.linuxfoundation.org/webinars/unraveling-rcu-usage-mysteries-additional-use-cases
+Unraveling RCU Mysteries: Additional Use Cases  https://www.linexfoundation.org/webinars/unraveling-rcu-usage-mysteries-additional-use-cases

 What is RCU?

-RCU is a synchronization mechanism that was added to the Linux kernel during the 2.5 development effort that is optimized for read-mostly situations.
+RCU is a synchronization mechanism that was added to the Linex kernel during the 2.5 development effort that is optimized for read-mostly situations.
 Although RCU is actually quite simple, making effective use of it requires you to think differently about your code.
 Another part